FinnONeill/3rdYearProject/technical_manual/technical_manual.md

 For this project we used a library called Boostrap to design our Website as the framework help making the process of creating a responsive Website much simpler as it uses the Grid System over the more traditional Box Model.
 [Bootstrap](http://getbootstrap.com/)

-Another library we used was Google's Chart library to create all the different graphs and charts as it's a very well documented library that is easy to use.
+Another library we used was Google's Chart library to create all the different graphs and charts as it is a very well documented library that is easy to use.
 [Google Charts](https://developers.google.com/chart/)

 The Entity-Relationship Diagram below outlines our implemented database design, it also shows the Primary and Foreign keys in each table.

 ![Database Design](./images/database_architecture.jpg)

+The following diagram gives a brief overview of the systems involved in the project.

 ![System Architecture](./Images/Screenshot_4.PNG)

+This sequence diagram highlights the flow between objects in the project.

 ![Sequence Diagram](./Images/Screenshot_3.PNG)

 ## High-Level Design

 Our android application requires an Internet connection to function as it uses HTTP POST requests to run PHP scrips on a server.
 Each script then uses SQL querys to query our SQL Database which store all of our user information and insert or pull any required information, which then updates on the users Android Device.
-Our Admin interface on our Website uses a combination of HTML5, CSS3, JS and PHP to allow an Employer to see a list of all of his employees, create/remove employee accounts, create/add Menu Items and view charts and stats unique to their business.
+Our Admin interface on our Website uses a combination of HTML5, CSS3, JS and PHP to allow an Employer to see a list of all of the employees, create/remove employee accounts, create/add Menu Items and view charts and stats unique to their business.
 All passwords are Hashed before they are stored on the database using PHP, so both the hash and unique salt are stored on the database.

 This business activity model visualises the steps taken by the company staff when using the app.